Larry Walker: First batting title (1998)

 Immediately following the All-Star break, Walker collected six hits in his first 32 at bats (.188), dropping his average to .314, its lowest since April 5.
 During a seven-game homestand spanning July 23−28, he produced 15 hits in 27 at bats (.556) with three doubles, two triples, four home runs and nine RBI, raising his average from .319 to .340.
 He surged from tenth to second place for the batting crown.
 From August 19 to the end of the season, he hit .440 (78-for-177).
 He endured back spasms toward the end of the season, starting in nine of the team's final 17 games.

 Walker produced a .402 second-half batting average.
 After 1997, he never reached 500 at bats again as various injuries cut short each season.
-With a .363 batting average, he became the first Canadian-born player to win a major league batting title in the 20th century, the first to do so in the National League, and broke Gwynn's streak of four consecutive National League batting championships.
+With a .363 batting average, he became the first Canadian-born player to win a major league batting title in the 20th century, the first to do so in the NL, and broke Gwynn's streak of four consecutive NL batting championships.

 Walker won the prestigious Lou Marsh Trophy in 1998 as Canadian athlete of the year, one year after finishing runner-up to Formula One champion Jacques Villeneuve, of which he remarked at the time that he lost "to a car."
 Walker also attained the Lionel Conacher Award as the top male Canadian athlete, the ESPY Award for Best Major League Player, and a Tip O'Neill Award.
 He also received his fourth Gold Glove.